 Jane Eyre: No, Sir.
 You only owe me fifteen.
 I have no change.

 Edward Fairfax Rochester: I don't want change, Jane.
 You know that.
 Take your wages.

-[Jane nods no]
+[Jane shakes her head no]

 Edward Fairfax Rochester: You're right.
 Better not give you all that.
 You might stay away for three months.
 Here.
 There's ten.
 Wasn't that enough?